guidolarosa/tonez_app/README.md

 # Tonez App UI

-Interface idea for a Online Collaborative Music Production Platform.
+Interface idea for a Online Collaborative Music Production Platform created with React, Styled Components and connected to Firebase.

 ## Screenshot